 The Company was incorporated in March 1989.
 The Company provides regulated medical waste collection, transportation, treatment, disposal, reduction, reuse and recycling services to its customers, together with related training and education programs and consulting services.
 The Company also sells ancillary supplies and transports pharmaceuticals, photographic chemicals, lead foil and amalgam for recycling in selected geographic service areas.
 As part of its recycling services, the Company supplies recycled treated medical waste plastics to a plastics manufacturer and supplies treated medical waste as a refuse-derived fuel for use in the production of electricity.
 The Company's regulated medical waste treatment facilities utilize its patented treatment technology, ELECTRO-THERMAL-DEACTIVATION ("ETD").
-The Company opened its first full-scale ETD treatment facilities in Loma Linda, California, Woonsocket, Rhode Island, and Yorkville, Wisconsin in November 1992, December 1992 and November 1993, respectively.
+The Company opened its first full-scale ETD treatment facility in Morton, Washington in January 1992 and opened additional treatment facilities in Loma Linda, California, Woonsocket, Rhode Island, and Yorkville, Wisconsin in November 1992, December 1992 and November 1993, respectively.

 The Company's results of operations from its inception through December 31, 1995 reflect significant expenditures to develop proprietary treatment and recycling processes, obtain required governmental permits and approvals, build and equip the Company's treatment facilities and a recycling and research and development center, and open its transfer stations.
 The Company also made significant expenditures to develop its sales and marketing resources and to acquire selected assets of other regulated medical waste management businesses.
-The Company believes that additional revenues for its existing treatment facilities, and in particular additional revenues derived from Alternate Care generators (as defined below), will significantly enhance operating efficiencies below capacity.
+The Company believes that additional revenues for its existing treatment facilities, and in particular additional revenues derived from Alternate Care generators (as defined below), will significantly enhance operating efficiencies at the Company's treatment facilities, all of which currently operate at levels below capacity.